restful-ma/rest-ruler/README.md

 java -jar rest-ruler.jar -p https://api.apis.guru/v2/specs/circleci.com/v1/openapi.yaml
 ```

-If you want to download or clone the full repository, run these commands in the root folder of the repository to build and start the tool:
+If you want to download or clone the full repository, run these commands in the root folder of the repository to build and start the tool (Java version >=18 needed):

 ```bash
 # create JAR file